Interview – Statkraft and the Future of Renewable Energy

 On the contrary, slowing down when going downhill will kick ‘Regenerative Braking’ into action – giving you additional range.

-Naturally a heavier vehicle load will put more strain on your EV, reducing the range your battery will deliver before its next charge.
+Naturally, a heavier vehicle load will put more strain on your EV, reducing the range your battery will deliver before its next charge.
+Sometimes, you can’t control how many passengers you have, but removing unnecessary weight from your boot will help with EV battery life.

 Last year, two British start-ups AMTE and Britishvolt announced plans to build the UK’s first large-scale EV battery factory, investing £4bn and focusing on lithium-ion battery production.